gottscj/Hangfire.Mongo/README.md

 MongoDB support for [Hangfire](http://hangfire.io/) library.
 By using this library you can store all jobs information in MongoDB.

-**Note:** This is pre-alpha version, that has not been ever tested.
-Please, use it with care :)

 # Installation

 To install Hangfire MongoDB Storage, run the following command in the Nuget Package Manager Console: